trunk-io/docs/check/configuration/supported/ruff.md

 ## Auto Enabling

-Ruff will be auto-enabled if any of the following filetypes are present: *python*
+Ruff will be auto-enabled if any *Python* files are present.

 ## Settings

 Ruff supports the following config files:
 * `ruff.toml`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
-See [Moving Linter Configs](..#moving-linter-configs) for more info.Trunk check provides a default `ruff.toml` if your project does not already have one.
+See [Moving Linter Configs](..#moving-linter-configs) for more info.
+Trunk check provides a default `ruff.toml` if your project does not already have one.